-The only way to be sure you are properly drying a structure after water damage is to monitor the drying process with a moisture meter.
+The only way to ensure you are properly drying a structure after water damage is to monitor the drying process with a quality moisture meter.
 Even if you have the most advanced drying equipment, you cannot be sure they are working effectively without the use of a moisture meter.

-There are two types of moisture meters typically used in the restoration industry.
-Pin-type meters, which utilize the principle of electrical resistance, use wood or other hygroscopic materials as an element in a circuit by driving two pins or electrodes into it.
+There are two types of moisture meters typically used in the water damage restoration industry.
+Pin-type meters, which utilize the principle of electrical resistance, use wood, drywall or other hygroscopic materials as an element in a circuit by driving two pins or electrodes into it.

 Pinless meters use radio frequency signals to penetrate the material being tested.
 There is no pin intrusion into the surface of the material you are checking.